 - 66. The country strategic planning approach is aligned with WFP's Corporate Partnership Strategy (2014-2017), which defines partnership as "Collaborative relationships between actors that achieve better outcomes for the people we serve by: combining and leveraging complementary resources of all kinds; working together in a transparent, equitable and mutually beneficial way; and sharing risks, responsibilities and accountability, to achieve objectives that could not be achieved as efficiently, effectively or innovatively alone, and where the value created is greater than the transaction costs involved." - 67.
 The two-pronged approach of a national zero hunger strategic review process followed by formulation of the CSP adheres to the principles of the partnership strategy; promotes these values during engagement with governments, donors, non-governmental organizations (NGOs), the private sector, United Nations agencies including the Rome-based agencies and other actors at the country level; and enhances opportunities to build and strengthen partnerships through the consultative planning process.
-The national zero hunger strategic review process fosters coherent support to countries in achieving zero hunger, and generates consensus on coordination of individual partner actions; and the CSPs articulate the short- and long-term contributions of partners to WFP Strategic Results, national SDG targets and WFP strategic outcomes. - 68.
-The country strategic planning approach fosters private-sector investments in ending hunger, including through resource mobilization and the scaling up and harnessing of market forces to sustain socio-economic development.
-The planning process contributes to the priorities of the WFP Private-Sector Partnerships and Fundraising Strategy (2013-2017) by seeking resource and capacity transfers from the private sector to support WFP activities.
-In line with this strategy, the country strategic planning process in selected countries includes identification of opportunities to design new funding models that leverage domestic and international, public and private resources to maximize progress towards national humanitarian and development objectives.
+The national zero hunger strategic review process fosters coherent support to countries in achieving zero hunger, and generates consensus on coordination of individual partner actions; and the CSPs articulate the short- and long-term contributions of partners to WFP Strategic Results, national SDG targets and WFP strategic outcomes.

-&lt;sup>20 WFP/EB.A/2014/5-B.
+&lt;sup>22 WFP/EB.A/2014/5-B.